rethinkdb/rethinkdb-rs/api/javascript/index.md

 table.insert(object | [object1, object2, ...][, {durability: "hard", returnChanges: false, conflict: "error"}]) &rarr; object
 {% endapibody %}

-Insert JSON documents into a table.
-Accepts a single JSON document or an array of documents.
+Insert documents into a table.
+Accepts a single document or an array of documents.

 __Example:__ Insert a document into the table `posts`.